Brindavan College of Engineering

 Brindavan College of Engineering (also referred to as BrCE) is an engineering college in Bangalore, Karnataka, India.
 The college is affiliated to the Visvesvaraya Technological University, Belgaum and approved by the AICTE, New Delhi.
-BrCE offers a four-year graduate programme in engineering leading to the award of the degree Bachelor of Engineering (B.E.).
-The college postgraduate programmes in Master of Business Administration (MBA), Master of Computer Applications (MCA).

 The campus is 1 km from Baglur cross, on the way to Baglur on Hyderabad-Bangalore NH 7.

 History

 BrCE was started by Dr. Majed A.A.
 Sabha, in 2008 after the success of Brindavan Group of Institutions in 1992.